Frequently Asked Questions: Law Office Study Program

 • Scroll down to “My Applications.”

-• Click on the case number associated with your most recent Law Office Notice of Intent case.
+• Click on the case number associated with your approved Application for the Law Office Study Program.

 • Under Law Office Study Sessions, click “New.”